Harphies/AI/workflow.md

 - define all the hyperparameters to be used and need to be tuned to achieve a better accuracy
 - Load and explore the data

-# step 3: Define the arcitecture of the model such as
+# step 3: Define the architecture of the model such as

+- Define the architecture diagramatic representation
 - Define the init method

   - The number of hidden units in the input layers; which is determined by the features of the data